yunojuno/django-request-profiler/README.rst

 False.
 If it returns False, the profile is cancelled, irrespective of any rules.
-The primary use case for this is to exclude common requests that you are not interested in, e.g. from search engine bots, or from Admin users etc. The default for this is a ``lambda r: True``, which lets all requests through, but the recommended default is ``lambda r: not r.is_staff``, to prevent admin user requests from being profiled.
+The primary use case for this is to exclude common requests that you are not interested in, e.g. from search engine bots, or from Admin users etc. The default for this function is to prevent admin user requests from being profiled.

 The second control is via the ``cancel()`` method on the ``ProfilingRecord``, which is accessible via the ``request_profile_complete`` signal.
 By hooking